myh-st/packstack-tools/README.md

     - OpenStack RDO - Queens and Pike version
     - Packstack: Create a proof of concept cloud
     - Script for CentOS 7.
 Using script can damage your system, Please carefully.
-    - Users shall use this Service at his/her own risk, and shall bear all responsibility for actions carried out and their results upon this Service.
+    - Users shall use this script his/her own risk, and shall bear all responsibility for actions carried out and their results upon this script.

 # Prerequisites

     Please remove NetworkManager
     Disable Selinux (These changes require that you restart)

-# Gen file for install

-    packstack --gen-answer-file=openstack.txt

-# Packstack

-    packstack --answer-file=openstack.txt

 # Run the script: